brunexgeek/smbios-parser/README.md

 |TYPE_MANAGEMENT_DEVICE_THRESHOLD_DATA | management_device_threshold_data |
 |TYPE_ONBOARD_DEVICES_EXTENDED_INFO | onboard_devices_extended_info |

-The library do not make heap allocations: everything is done in-place using the provided SMBIOS buffer and the context.
+The library do not make heap allocations; everything is done in-place using the provided SMBIOS buffer and the context.

 ## API

 The following functions are available.
-If you're using the library in a C++ code, the functions will be defined in the `smbios` namespace.

 ### smbios_initialize